-Sir Isaac Newton gave his third law of motion in 17th century (1686) which came out as one of the most influential laws in the world.
+Sir Isaac Newton gave his third law of motion in the 17th century (1686), which came out as one of the most influential laws in the world.

 Statement: To every action, there is an equal and opposite reaction.

-It means that if a body A exerts a force F1 on a body B, and the body B exerts a force F2 on body A, then:
+It means that if body A exerts a force F1 on body B, and the body B exerts a force F2 on body A, then:

 That is, they are equal in magnitude but opposite in direction.

-Whenever two bodies interact, they will exert equal and opposite forces on each other.
+Whenever two bodies interact, they will exert equal and opposite forces.

 This law can be observed anywhere and everywhere in the surroundings.
-Some of the examples of action reaction pairs are mentioned below:
+Some examples of action-reaction pairs are mentioned below:

-1) A swimmer pushes the water backwards by his/her hands and in return the water pushes the swimmer forwards, thus enabling him to go forward during swimming.
+1) A swimmer pushes the water backwards with their hands, and in return, the water pushes the swimmer forwards, thus enabling him to go forward during swimming.

-2) A man walking on ground: While walking, a person pushes the ground in the backward direction, and the ground in return pushes the person in the forward direction, thus making him/her to walk.
+2) A man walking on the ground: While walking, a person pushes the ground in the backward direction, and the ground in return pushes the person in the forward direction, thus making them walk.

-3) A bird while flying pushes the air downwards with the help of its wings.
-Consistent with Newton’s third law of motion, air pushes the bird upwards.
+3) A bird, while flying, pushes the air downwards with the help of its wings.
+Consistent with Newton’s third law of motion, the air makes the bird go upwards.